 - See your dentist twice a year at least.
 You will get your teeth professionally cleaned as well as a fluoride rinse, and your dentist will examine your oral health.
 This is also an excellent opportunity to discuss your nutritional choices, oral hygiene routine, and so on with your dentist.

 Sensitive Teeth?
 Be Proactive!

 Sensitivity to foods and beverages that are hot, cold, or sweet is among the first indications that your enamel is eroding due to acids.
 If you experience this, schedule an appointment with your dentist right away.
 Do not wait for your next regular appointment.
 Your dentist cannot only help you relieve your sensitivity but may be able to reverse the dental erosion or will at least be able to treat it.

 Protect Your Teeth From an Acidic Onslaught

 Acids in the foods we eat are a fact of life and something we all need to be vigilant about in order to avoid dental erosion.
 Protecting yourself begins at home by regularly brushing and flossing your teeth.
 You also need to see your dentist on a regular basis, and if you are experiencing sensitive teeth, you should schedule an appointment with Jeffrey D. Clark, DDS, right away.
-Dr. Clark and his entire team at Scottsdale Dental Excellence are here to protect your oral health.
+Dr. Clark and his entire team at Scottsdale Cosmetic Dentistry Excellence are here to protect your oral health.
 Call us at 480 585 1853.